A Complete Guide to Double Taxation Avoidance Agreement (DTAA)

 DTAA benefits include reduced tax burdens through tax credits or exemptions, fostering a favourable environment for international trade and investment.

 DTAA is not the only way to save on taxes.
-If you are an individual, investing in medical insurance in India can also help you save tax under section 80D.
-The health insurance plan shields against various medical expenses such as OPD charges, consultation fees, prescription charges, and several other fees.
+If you are an individual, investing in a mediclaim policy in India can also help you save tax under Section 80D.
+The best health insurance policy shields against various medical expenses such as OPD charges, consultation fees, prescription charges, and several other fees.
+Additionally, you can buy health insurance for senior citizens to address the needs of individuals above 60 years while saving taxes on premiums paid.

 Disclaimer / TnC